LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 Example:
 ```
-GET enter_the_name_of_the_index_here/_search
+GET index/_search
 {
   "query": {
     "match_phrase": {
-      "content": "ingest nodes"
+      "content": "ingest nodes" or "open data"
     }
   }
 }
 ```

 Expected response from Elasticsearch:

 When you search using match_phrase, you get eight results.
 Precision is better, but recall is much, much worse.

 #### The slop Parameter
-If you want to increase the recall of a  match_phrase,  query, you can introduce some flexibility into the phrase by using the slop parameter.
+If you want to increase the recall of a  match_phrase query, you can introduce some flexibility into the phrase by using the slop parameter.
 This allows the terms to be close to each other but not necessarily next to each other, thus increasing the recall value.
 The slop parameter indicates how far apart the terms are allowed to be while still considering the document a match.
 Take a moment to review the query below.

 Syntax:
 ```
-GET name_of_index/_search
+GET Enter_the_name_of_the_index_here/_search
 {
   "query": {
     "match_phrase": {